MiguelMarcelino/Thoth/search/elasticsearch/elasticsearch.md

 	- Dynamic mapping: Elasticsearch automatically detects the data types and creates the mappings.
 Can lead to suboptimal results due to automatic field type inference
 	- Explicit mapping: Define mappings up front by specifying data types for each field

-## Underneath the skin
-- It can be seen as an API to many Lucene shards
-- Instead of users having to figure out to which shard to connect/store the data to, Elasticsearch does it on its own.
-- A group of related shards is presented to the user as an index.
-	- An index is a group of related Lucene shards.

 ---